jitpavi/Mumbai_Traffic_Analysis/README.md

 # Project Name
-Traffic Analysis of Mumbai City in last 7 Days
+## Traffic Analysis of Mumbai City in last 7 Days

-#### -- Project Status: [Active, On-Hold, Completed]
+#### -- Project Status: [Active]
-It is still in Active mode exploring the predictive modelling concepts.
+It is still in Active mode as i am trying to explore the concepts of applying predictive modelling in this project.

 ## Project Intro/Objective
 The purpose of this project is to visualise the traffic data of Mumbai city in last 7 days for every hour in the form of a visualisation heatmap chart.